rezkhaleghi/NestStarter/README.md

    ▼
 Redis
    │
-   └── userId
+   └── session data / userId
 ```

-The browser does not contain the authenticated user's identity or authorization state.

-The session identifier is stored in the cookie while session data lives in Redis.
+The browser receives the session identifier through an HTTP-only cookie.

+Session state is stored server-side.

-This also allows multiple application instances to share session state.
+This allows multiple application instances to share session state when they use the same Redis infrastructure.

+---

+# Authentication

+NestStarter supports multiple authentication flows.

+## Email + Password

+Password authentication is handled through an application use case.

+Passwords are hashed using bcrypt.

+Repeated failed password attempts are protected through Redis-backed login protection.

+---

+## OTP Authentication

+OTP authentication is supported for authentication flows such as:

+- Signup
+- Passwordless login

+OTP security includes:

+- Hashing before storage
+- Expiration
+- Maximum verification attempts
+- Resend cooldown
+- Single-use verification
+- Rate limiting

+OTP data is stored in Redis rather than PostgreSQL.

+The application uses an `OtpService` abstraction so OTP implementation details remain outside the domain.

+---

+## Google OAuth

+Google OAuth is implemented using Passport.

+The application supports:

+- Google login
+- Google signup
+- Linking Google accounts
+- Existing local accounts
+- Provider ID uniqueness

+Authentication decisions remain in application use cases rather than being embedded inside the Passport strategy.

 ---